fpirri/gothings-raspi-install/README.md

 The script will be immediately executed

 #### 5- Fastinstal
-Now you have a link to the fastinstall.sh script in your root dir
+Now you have a link to the 0 script in your root dir

-     - you can execute fastinstall by typing: './fastinstall'
+     - you can execute 0 script by typing: './0'

- Follow the procedure suggested by the fastinstall script, one section at a time.
+ Follow the procedure suggested by the 0 script script, one section at a time.
 It is advisable to exec the first step only once, it will take a few minutes.
 You may execute the following sections multiple times, althought it should not be necessary.
-Last section dowload the  [GoThingsControlMenu](https://github.com/fpirri/hlite-control "GoThingsSystem management menu") from github.
+Last section dowload the  [g menu](https://github.com/fpirri/gothings-installl "GoThingsControlMenu for things management") from github.
 It also allow you to exec the menu by typing './controlmenu' in the /home/pi/ directory.
-Anyway, Control Menu is not executed by this action, you should verify it before execution.
+Anyway, Control Menu is not executed by this action, you should first verify its checksum before execution.

 #### 7- Execution time
 The execution time for each section is influenced by the raspberry board and by the speed of your internet connection.